goyalvartul/threatspotter/README.md

 # Architecture

-A pictorial depiction of the ThreatMapper AiSecureMe Architecture is below
+A pictorial depiction of the ThreatSpotter AiSecureMe Architecture is below

 ![Deepfence Architecture](assets/images/architecture.png)